Disclaimer: I’m not affiliated with any specific products mentioned in this post, I just happen to really like them!

 These cassola-inspired cheese latkes have historic inspiration with modern American Ashkenazi Jewish taste.
 Ricotta, a dairy product made from leftover whey created by cheese production, is still the base.
-While modern cassole seem to be cooked more like cheesecakes or frittatas, these latkes cook up more like American pancakes: light and fluffy, with the sweet cassola flavors of citrus, spices, and vanilla.
+While modern cassole cook more like cheesecakes or frittatas, these latkes are more like American pancakes: light and fluffy, with the sweet cassola flavors of citrus, spices, and vanilla.
 I would serve these as a Hanukkah dessert with honey (and maybe some nuts), applesauce, or fruit preserves.
-My husband thought these would make an excellent breakfast with maple syrup or cinnamon sugar.
+My husband suggested these would make an excellent breakfast with maple syrup or cinnamon sugar.

 What would you eat with these latkes?
 Comment below, and if you’d like to choose what I write about next consider joining my Patreon and voting!